dotnet/dotNext/docs/features/io/rental.md

 ```

 # Tuning
-Many operations in .NEXT use stack-allocated memory in combination with `MemoryRental<T>` type for better performance.
+Many operations in .NEXT use stack-allocated memory in combination with `SpanOwner<T>` type for better performance.
 It's possible to configure the size of stack-allocated memory used as initial buffer using `DOTNEXT_STACK_ALLOC_THRESHOLD` environment variable.
 By default, it is equal to _512_ bytes.
 It means that if the size of the data inside of I/O operations is less that this value then stack memory will be used.
 Otherwise, the buffer will be rented from the pool.